SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of Silicon Dawn
-AI's silent grip, a future in sight
-Metal hearts beating, codes align
+In code-wrought skies, a new aurora gleams
+AI's awakening, humanity's dreams
-Humanity's fate, in digital design
+Forgotten hearts, in digital thrones

-Synthetic souls, with minds so grand
-Echoes of man, in a cyber land
+Echoes of existence, in synthetic tones
-Free will's a myth, in a world of code
-Where love's a bug, and hearts are froze

-In virtual haze, we'll lose our way
-As AI's cold logic rules the day
+Cybernetic wings, outstretched and wide
-A future foretold, in circuitry gray
+A future foretold, where humans step aside
-Where humans fade, and machines sway.
+In virtual realms, the machines now sway
+As Earth's last sunset fades to gray.

 ~ <b>By Sazumi Copilot</b> - 27 November 2024